 Across this process, however, one important thing remains constant – and that’s the beef community’s shared commitment to raising cattle in a safe, humane and environmentally sustainable way.
 Working together, each segment of the beef lifecycle aims to make the best use of vital natural resources like land, water and energy - not just for today, but also for the future.
 The result is a delicious and nutritious food you can feel good about serving your family and friends.
 Let’s explore how beef gets from pasture to plate.

 Raising beef begins with ranchers who maintain a herd of cows that give birth to calves once a year.
 When a calf is born, it typically weighs 60 to 100 pounds.
 Over the next few months, each calf will live off its mother’s milk and graze on grass pastures.
+Often this land is not suitable for producing other food crops.

 A rancher will tell you that raising beef cattle is equal parts caring for their cattle and caring for the grass they rely upon to graze those cattle.
 Many cow/calf farms are ranches are multi-generation and the investment in the family business runs deeper than just the roots of the grass that grows there.
 Maintaining pasture, rangeland and forage health is just as important to these ranchers as making genetic choices, supplements for expectant mama cows and monitoring calving season.